astambi/Angular-Fundamentals/06-Student System/README.md

 ## Project Description

 Admins can create, edit and delete courses in Student System.
-Each course has a name, description, start and end dates, a list of trainers, a list of enrolled students and a list of user feedbacks.
+Each course has a name, description, course duration (start and end dates), a list of trainers, a list of enrolled students and a list of user feedbacks.
 Admins can create, modify and delete course details, including course trainers and student feedbacks.

 Anonymous users can view all available courses.
 User registration and/or login is required to view additional course details (course description, course duration, list of trainers and student feedbacks).

 Users can register providing an email and a password.
 Upon registration users are assigned a Student role.

 Authenticated users can enroll in any course, as well as cancel any existing course enrollment.
 Authenticated users can also write feedbacks on the courses they are enrolled in.
-Authenticated users can view their own profiles: name & email address, list of user roles, list of trainer courses, list of courses studied, list of own feedbacks.
-From the user profile, users can delete feedbacks and unsubscribe from couses studied.
+Authenticated users can view their own profiles: name & email address, list of user roles, list of courses trained, list of courses studied, list of own feedbacks.
+From the user profile, users can delete feedbacks and unsubscribe from courses studied.

 ## Back-end: Firebase